bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/RestOverview.rst

 Role
 ~~~~

-A role is an inline markup (see :ref:`RestOverview:Inline markup`\ ).
+A role is an inline markup (see :ref:`DocumentationStyleGuide/RestOverview:Inline markup`\ ).
 Own roles can be created.
 They are used inside other text structures.

 Usage::